 - Prohibited by local, state, or federal law

-- Are unsafe, harmful, dangerous, or poses an immediate threat to the well-being of others.
+- Are unsafe, harmful, dangerous, or pose an immediate threat to the well-being of others.

 - Are obscene or otherwise inappropriate for the library environment

 - In violation of another's intellectual property rights (copyright, patent, or trademark)

 - A staff member will train individuals age 15 and older on how to use the 3D printers and software.
-Training opportunities will be based on staff and 3D printer availability.
-See a staff member for current training dates or visit www.cannonlibrary.org.
+Training is one on one with a staff member for certification.
+(More than one person can be trained at once as well.)

 - Patrons trained to use the 3D printers may print 10 hours a week resetting the time every Monday.
 Patrons wanting to print more than 10 hours per week will need to provide their own MakerBot PLA Filament that is approved by a staff member.

 - Two 3D printers are available for use within the library’s operating hours.
 One is available on a first-come, first-served basis.
 The other may be reserved for use at a specific time.
 Please only reserve the amount of time needed to complete your print during our library's operating hours.

 - File drop-off is available for future printing by contacting the library.
 There must be at least 1 business day in advance for reservation of the 3D printer.